kyma-project/website/content/blog-posts/2019-08-08-release-notes-1.4/index.md

 Since we introduced Kyma and its Application Connector component, from time to time we were getting reports that you could easily register an application with the AsyncAPI spec but the spec was not successfully rendered in the UI.
 The reason was always the same: the spec was not valid.
 It did not display because the validation was UI-side only.

 We decided to finally solve the problem and introduce a service that validates the AsyncAPI spec before it is accepted by the Headless CMS.
 Because integrating the service with Kyma will take some time, we decided to introduce the validation already for the latest version of the AsyncAPI specification.
-As a result, the service we introduced not only handles validation of the spec, but it also automatically converts the spec into the latest AsyncAPI version.
+As a result, the service we introduced not only handles validation of the spec but it also automatically converts the spec into the latest AsyncAPI version.
 For example, if you register the spec in version 1.0, 1.1, or 1.2, the service converts it to version 2.0.0-rc1.

 By default, the functionality is disabled and the service is not provisioned or configured because we do not have the UI support for AsyncAPI 2.0 yet.
-To enable the valdiation service and play with it, override the following value:
+To enable the validation service and play with it, override the following value:

 ```
 apiVersion: v1